 Black Lives Matter at School Coalition

-The national Black Lives Matter At School coalition’s curriculum committee has developed lessons for every grade level relating to the 13 principles of Black Lives Matter.
+The Black Lives Matter At School coalition’s curriculum committee has developed lessons for every grade level relating to the 13 principles of Black Lives Matter.
 Their 2020 Curriculum Resource Guide includes downloadable lessons to “challenge racism, oppression, and build happy and healthy classrooms.”